-North Korean Woman Attempting To Flee Kim Jong-un’s Dictatorship Brutally Beaten [Graphic Video]]
+North Korean Woman Attempting To Flee Kim Jong-un’s Dictatorship Brutally Beaten [Graphic Video]

 On the wall, a smear of red fluid can be seen, but it is unclear whether the fluid is blood or something else.

-As reported in the Daily Mail, the footage also allegedly shows the North Korean state agent grabbing the woman by her hair and smacking her face into the wall, before kicking her multiple times and tossing her around the room.
+As reported in the Daily Mail, the footage also allegedly shows the North Korean state agent grabbing the woman by her hair and smacking her face into the wall before kicking her multiple times and tossing her around the room.

 When the woman refuses to admit guilt, the agent seems to use a rope to strangle her, but not fatally.

 Later the footage, exposed by LiveLeak, reveals a different interrogation room where a man appears to be similarly bound and blindfolded.
-The interrogator appears to be attempting to twist the man’s legs, before ordering him to stand up.
+The interrogator appears to be attempting to twist the man’s legs before ordering him to stand up.

-The man is then repeatedly thrust into the wall, thrown to the ground and kicked in the torso and face.
+The man is then repeatedly thrust into the wall, thrown to the ground, and kicked in the torso and face.

 It is alleged that the man’s crime was related to having defected from the North Korean regime to flee to China.
-He is also accused of tearing up an image of the late King Jung-il.
+He is also accused of tearing up an image of the late Kim Jung-il.

 The following footage is not appropriate for sensitive or younger viewers.